heseltime/heseltime.github.io/pages/lstmania.md

 I actually did try, and I am not sure I could have tried much harder, so there.
 I'll take the pass and focus on what I care about.

+## Really Fundamental

+It's about attitutude and priorities fundamentally: good scores vs impact is where I see my choice, see [rX](/notes) - this marks a shift in my academic outlook, as I come back to if full time (so to speak).

 <nav class="nav">
     <ul class="nav__list">
         <a href="/" class="nav__link">